-City Manager - Mr. Trey Yelverton - with the City since January 1993, most recently as the Deputy City Manager for Neighborhood Services and Economic Development.
+City Manager - Mr. Trey Yelverton - with the City since January 1993.
+Prior to becoming City Manager, Mr. Yelverton was the Deputy City Manager for Neighborhood Services and Economic Development.
 Prior to this he was Director of the Neighborhood Services Department since 2000.
 He received an undergraduate Degree in Political Science - Public Administration from the University of Texas at Arlington, and a M.P.A. from University of North Texas.
 He is a credentialed Manager with the International City Management Association.

 Deputy City Manager for Neighborhood Services - Dr. Theron Bowman - with the City since May 1983.
-Mr. Bowman began his career in law enforcement in 1983.
-He received his bachelor's Degree in Biology, his Master's Degree in Public Administration and his Doctorate in Urban and Public Administration all from the University of Texas at Arlington and has been recognized with the University of Texas at Arlington Distinguished Alumnus Award.
+Dr. Bowman began his career in law enforcement in 1983.
+He received a bachelor's Degree in Biology, a Master's Degree in Public Administration and a Doctorate in Urban and Public Administration all from the University of Texas at Arlington and has been recognized with the University of Texas at Arlington Distinguished Alumnus Award.

 Deputy City Manager for Strategic Support - Mr. Gilbert Perales - with the City since January 2007.
-Prior to working for the City, Mr. Perales was the Assistant City Manager of the City of Irving for over 5 years.
-He received a Bachelors Degree in Art and a Master's Degree in Public Administration from St. Mary's University.
+Prior to working for the City, Mr. Perales was the Assistant City Manager of the City of Irving for over 6 years.
+He received a Bachelor's Degree in Political Science and a Master's Degree in Public Administration from St. Mary's University.